simplychlorine/ChloeG_BlueStampPortfolio/index.md

 - Changed original code to take in input from the flex sensors and send that info to the car
 - Added new commands to change the car's speed when flex motion detected
-- Added a new "donut" command that would allow the car to spin when a certain symbol was made with my hand (detected with the flex sensors)
+- Added a new "dance" command that would allow the car to do a little dance when a certain symbol was made with my hand (detected with the flex sensors)
 - Completed wiring of flex sensors to glove
 - Changed the motor pin wiring to allow their movement speed to be altered
 - Finally, my project was finished!